 Consider how many friends or family members would need to opt in to make the deal worthwhile for you.
 A 15% discount for one friend making a purchase is immediately valuable.
 A $50 statement credit if one friend applies for a credit card is immediately valuable.
 A rewards program that gives points or some other form of incentive that needs to accumulate may only be valuable if you have many friends who could use the service.

 You might consider programs that offer outright discounts or account credits to be more worthwhile because they give you a more tangible way to save than programs that require you to accrue points do.
 Just how valuable any particular program is also comes down to how much purchasing power a given point has.
-You may be able to buy a product with 10 rewards points from one business, but you might need 1,000 reward points to cover a purchase from another business.
+You may be able to buy a product with 10 reward points from one business, but you might need 1,000 reward points to cover a purchase from another business.
 Don’t assume that every available point out there has the same purchasing power.

 The potential human cost of a refer-a-friend program is one you’ll want to think about, too.
 Recommending a product or service puts your reputation on the line in some cases, and you probably want to avoid recommending unreputable companies simply to get a discount.
 You’ll also want to be careful not to bombard friends and family with numerous links and offers.
 That, too, can potentially hurt your credibility and annoy your loved ones — always ask before sharing their information with a company.